LukasFuchs/GeoModBox.jl/docs/src/man/DiffMain.md

 - the semi-lagrangian advection scheme, and
 - passive tracers/markers.

 For more details regarding each advection scheme see the [documentation](./AdvectMain.md).

-The routines are structured in such a way, that any property can be advected with the first **three** advection methods listed above, as long as the property is defined on the *centroids* including *ghost nodes* on all boundaries.
+The routines are structured in such a way, that any property can be advected with the first **three** advection schemes listed above, as long as the property is defined on the *centroids* including *ghost nodes* on all boundaries.
 The velocity to advect the property also needs to be defined at the *centroids*.

 Using passive tracers, one can, so far, choose to either advect the (absolut) temperature or the phase ID.
 In case of advecting the phase ID, one must define a certain rheology ($\eta$) and/or density ($\rho$) associated to each phase.
 The phase ID is used to interpolate the corresponding property from the tracers to the *centroids* or the *vertices* (e.g., in the case of the viscosity).
 The tracers can be initialized with a certain random perturbation for their initial position and are advected using Runge-Kutta 4th order.
 For the tracer advection one can use the staggered velocity grid.

-For more details on the implementation of the tracer advection see [here](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/Tracers/2Dsolvers.jl) or [here](./AdvectMain.md).
+For more details on the implementation of the tracer advection see the [solvers](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/Tracers/2Dsolvers.jl) or the [documentaion](./AdvectMain.md).
 The solvers for the tracer advection method are located in [src/Tracers](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/Tracers/), where the remaining advection routines are located in [src/AdvectionEquation](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/AdvectionEquation/).

-A key aspect for the advection is the **amplitude** and the **shape** of an advected property.
+A key aspect for advection is the **amplitude** and the **shape** of the advected property.
 For example, in case of a rigid body rotation, none of them should change.
 Depending on the method, however, numerical diffusion or interpolation effects can lead to strong deviations.
 Thus, care needs to be taken with respect to solving the *advection equation*.

-The ```GeoModBox.jl``` contains several [routines](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/src/InitialCondition/2Dini.jl) to setup a certain initial anomaly, either for properties defined on their correspondig grid (i.e., temperature, velocity, or phase) or for tracers.
-Within the examples and the exercise one can choose different initial temperature and velocity conditions.
-See [here](./Ini.md) for a more detailed explenation of the initial condition setup.

 The examples for a two dimensional advection problem include:
 - [a 2-D advection, assuming a constant velocity field (e.g., a rigid body rotation)](https://github.com/GeoSci-FFM/GeoModBox.jl/blob/main/examples/AdvectionEquation/2D_Advection.jl), and